gengis1991/hospital-management-system/README.md

 # Hospital Management System

-This is a basic SQL-based Hospital Management System project.
+This is a Hospital Management System project.
 It helps manage patients, doctors, appointments, and medical records using MySQL.

 ## Features